Mathematics (MATH) 366

 Wunsch, A. David Wunsch.
 Complex Variables with Applications.
 3d ed.
 Boston: Pearson Education, Inc. 2005.

-The course materials include a study guide and a student manual.
+The course materials also include an online study guide and an online course orientation.

 The Challenge for Credit process allows students to demonstrate that they have acquired a command of the general subject matter, knowledge, intellectual and/or other skills that would normally be found in a university level course.